If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

 The salary part is easy.
 For simplicity’s sake, I’m going to work off of the average nursing salary of $77,460.
 This exact number will vary based on your location, training, experience, and specialty.

 This is where it gets much more complex because it varies so much from person to person.
-You need to consider how much your other monthly expenses are.
+You’ll need to consider how much your other monthly expenses are, and list them out.
 In your calculations, be sure to include:

 - Housing (mortgage or rent)